ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 It is primarily intended for those controlling endpoints involved in delivering streaming media traffic.
 This can include origin servers publishing content, intermediaries like content delivery networks (CDNs), and providers for client devices and media players.

-For the purposes of this document, there is no distinction made between "live media", created as an event in progress, and "media on demand", where the server is providing recorded media from storage.
+Most of the considerations covered in this document apply both to "live media" (created and streamed as an event is in progress) and "media on demand" (previously recorded media that is streamed from storage), except where noted.

-For the purposes of this document, there is no distinction between media that is consumed by a media player, for viewing by a human, and media that is consumed by a machine, such as a CDN cache or media recorder.
+Most of the considerations covered in this document apply both to media that is consumed by a media player, for viewing by a human, and media that is consumed by a machine, such as a media recorder that is executing an ABR algorithm, except where noted.

 This document contains